scikit-learn-contrib/imbalanced-learn/README.rst

 ..
 [15] : H. He, Y. Bai, E. A. Garcia, S. Li, “ADASYN: Adaptive synthetic sampling approach for imbalanced learning,” In Proceedings of the 5th IEEE International Joint Conference on Neural Networks, pp. 1322-1328, 2008.

 ..
 [16] : C. Chao, A. Liaw, and L. Breiman.
 "Using random forest to learn imbalanced data."
 University of California, Berkeley 110 (2004): 1-12.

+..
+[17] : Felix Last, Georgios Douzas, Fernando Bacao, "Oversampling for Imbalanced Learning Based on K-Means and SMOTE"

+..
+[18] : Seiffert, C., Khoshgoftaar, T. M., Van Hulse, J., & Napolitano, A. "RUSBoost: A hybrid approach to alleviating class imbalance."
+IEEE Transactions on Systems, Man, and Cybernetics-Part A: Systems and Humans 40.1 (2010): 185-197.